vlabella/H-ITT/README.md

 This repo contians the binaries of the [H-ITT](www.h-itt.com) classroom response system software.

-## H-ITT Classroom Response System Software Download Version 3.2.0
+## H-ITT Classroom Response System Software Version 3.2.0

 Only 64-bit versions of the software are provided.
 Minimum system requirements are noted below.